-Have you ever heard the word "Hatsumode" or tried it in Japan before?
+Have you ever heard of a word "Hatsumode" or tried it in Japan before?

-Today, tons of people in the world love to watch Anime or Manga, so you may know what it is like.
+Today, millions of people in the world love to watch Anime and/or Manga, so you might know what it is like.

-Hatsumode is first shrine (temple) visit, which most Japanese people do on New Year's Day or soon after that during Oshogatsu.
+Hatsumode is the first shrine (temple) visit and most Japanese people do it on New Year's Day or soon after that during Oshogatsu period.

-Strictly speaking, Shrine is the place for Shinto religion, on the other hand, Temple is the one for Buddhism.
-It may be difficult for you to distinguish the differences but if you see the red gate (Torii) that's a shrine.
+Strictly speaking, Shrine is a place for Shinto religion, on the other hand, Temple is one for Buddhism.
+It may be difficult for you to distinguish differences but it's simple.
+If you find a red gate (Torii) that's the shrine.

-Oshogatsu is Japanese holiday season starting from New Year.
-We usually spend time with family in our hometown.
+Oshogatsu is a Japanese holiday season starting from New Year.
+We usually spend time with family in our hometowns.
 During Oshogatsu, we visit a shrine for Hatsumode.
-It's one of the most traditional customs in Japan and also a popular event for dating among young generations these days.
+It's one of the most traditional customs in Japan and also a popular event for dating among young generations.

 New Year’s Resolution

 What we do there?
 This is the most important thing for Japanese people.
-We pray for New Year's luck in front of main inner shrine.
-People throw the coin except for 10 yen into wooden box and then pray.
+We pray for New Year's luck in front of a main inner shrine.
+People throw coins except for 10 yen into a wooden box and then pray.

-It's not so religious action but a New Year's ceremony for us.
-So if you visit the shrine/temple during Oshogatsu season, why don't you try this?
+It's not a religious action and is just a New Year's ceremony for us.
+So if you visit a shrine/temple during Oshogatsu season, why don't you try this?

-Of course, you can use US dollars or else but I recommend you to use Japanese coin.
+Of course, you can use US cents or any other coins.
+I highly recommend you to use Japanese coin though.

 Use 5 yen coin (the left gold one) and don't use 10 yen coin (the right bronze one).